Close

 SPF values are an unreliable measure of a sunscreen’s effectiveness.
 A good sunscreen should provide equal broad-spectrum protection, protecting against both UVA and UVB rays.
 But the SPF value reflects only how well a product will protect from UVB rays, the main cause of sunburn and some skin cancers, such as squamous cell carcinoma.

 Reducing sunburn was the original intent of sun protection products, but it is now known that some UV rays don’t cause sunburn and instead lead to other health harms.
-SPF values do not reflect a product’s ability to protect from UVA rays, which penetrate the skin more deeply and are associated with skin aging and cancer.
+SPF values do not reflect a product’s ability to protect from UVA rays, which penetrate the skin more deeply than UVB rays, and are associated with skin aging and cancer, such as melanoma.

-SPF values are also unreliable because the test method companies must use to determine a product’s SPF value is imprecise.
+SPF values are also unreliable because the test method that companies must use to determine a product’s value is imprecise.
 It requires someone to determine a change in the skin redness of a small handful of human participants exposed to UV light in a lab.
 These results may differ based on the evaluator, testing instrumentation or participant skin type.
-And SPF test conditions used for labeling overestimate significantly the protection the sunscreen may provide when it is used outdoors.
+And SPF test conditions used for labeling significantly overestimate the protection a sunscreen may provide when it is used outdoors.

-An EWG peer-reviewed study published in Photodermatology, Photoimmunology and Photomedicine found a number of sunscreens sold in the U.S. provide inadequate UVA protection, compared to what the listed SPF would indicate, which gives sunscreen users a false sense of protection.
+An EWG peer-reviewed study published in Photodermatology, Photoimmunology and Photomedicine found a number of sunscreens sold in the U.S. provide inadequate UVA protection, compared to the listed SPF’s claim.
+This gives sunscreen users a false sense of protection, which can lead them to use less sunscreen than they need and risk overexposure.

-A total of 51 sunscreen products were tested for UV absorption in a laboratory using in vitro methodologies, and results showed that, on average, products reduced the UVA exposure by only half of what would be expected.
+A total of 51 sunscreen products were tested for UV absorption in a laboratory using in vitro methodologies, and results showed that, on average, products reduced the UVA exposure by only half of what would be expected based on the labeled SPF.
 Just 18 of 51 products passed the UVA protection test required of products sold in Europe.

-Given EWG’s findings, consumers should assume many sunscreen products on the market offer lower balanced UVA and UVB protection.
-We found the UVA protection factor was only a quarter of the labeled SPF, on average.
+Given EWG’s findings, consumers should assume many sunscreen products on the market offer significantly reduced UVA protection compared to UVB protection.
+We found the UVA protection factor achieved was, on average, only a quarter of products’ labeled SPF.

-Many products tested would not meet the UVA standards set by the European Commission for products sold in Europe.
+Many products tested would not meet the UVA standards set by the European Commission for products sold within European Union countries.
 The European Commission recommends sunscreen products’ ratio of UVA protection to SPF be at least one-third.
-But only about a third of the products tested passed the EU standard, whereas more than nine out of 10 – 94 percent – would get the green light from the Food and Drug Administration.
+But only about a third of the products tested passed the EU standard, whereas more than nine out of 10 – 94 percent – would get the FDA’s green light.

-The FDA proposed new rules in 2021 that would require a slightly increased minimum level of UVA protection, but the rules are not yet in place nor are they strong enough to ensure adequate UVA protection.
+The FDA proposed new rules in 2021 that would require a slightly increased minimum level of UVA protection.
+But the proposed rules haven’t taken effect nor are they strong enough to ensure adequate UVA protection.

 High SPF products tend to lull users into a false sense of security, so they stay in the sun longer and overexpose themselves to both UVA and UVB rays well past the point when users of low SPF products would likely head indoors.
 So they get as many UVB-inflicted sunburns as unprotected sunbathers and likely absorb more damaging UVA radiation.

-Philippe Autier, a scientist formerly at the World Health Organization’s International Agency for Research on Cancer, has conducted many studies of sunbathers and believes that high SPF products spur “profound changes in sun behavior” that may account for the increased melanoma risk found in some studies.
+Philippe Autier, a scientist formerly at the World Health Organization’s International Agency for Research on Cancer, was one of the first to conduct studies of sunbathers.
+Autier believes that high SPF products spur “profound changes in sun behavior” that may account for the increased melanoma risk found in some studies.

-In two studies, one in 1999 and another in 2000, Autier first confirmed that European vacationers spent more total time in the sun if they were given a sunscreen with SPF 30 instead of SPF 10 .
+In two studies, one in 1999 and another in 2000, Autier first confirmed that European vacationers spent more total time in the sun if they were given a sunscreen with SPF 30 instead of SPF 10.
 A 2001 randomized control trial in France found similar results when comparing the behavior of participants using sunscreens with SPF 40 and sunscreens with SPF 12.
-We assume the difference would also apply to products with SPF values greater than 50.
+EWG assumes the difference would also apply to products with SPF values greater than 50.

 High SPF products require higher concentrations of sun-filtering chemicals than low SPF sunscreens do.
 Some of these ingredients may pose health risks when they penetrate the skin and have been linked to tissue damage and potential hormone disruption.
 Some may trigger allergic skin reactions.

 If studies showed that high SPF products were better at reducing skin damage and skin cancer risk, the extra chemical exposure might be justified.
-But they don’t, so choosing sunscreens with lower concentrations of active ingredients – SPF 30 instead of SPF 70, for example – is prudent.
+But they don’t.
+So it’s prudent to choose sunscreens with lower concentrations of active ingredients, for example SPF 30 instead of SPF 70.